Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states that the tool calculates brine/formation water PVT properties, listing outputs (density, viscosity, FVF, compressibility).
-It distinguishes itself from siblings by specifying the fluid type.
+The description clearly states that the tool calculates brine/formation water PVT properties and lists the specific outputs (density, viscosity, FVF, compressibility).
+It distinguishes itself from the sibling 'calculate_pvt_properties' by specifying the fluid type, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.